Your credit record could be affecting your ability to get a loan, credit card, mortgage, or even bank account.

 - Excellent = 961 to 999

 - The first thing to do is correct any mistakes on your report, as we mention about above.

-- Got accounts you don’t need?
-Close them.
-Financial companies are paying attention to the total amount of credit available to you.
-So while you may not be using them, dormant accounts could still be affecting your credit score.
+- Close any accounts you don’t need.
+Financial companies pay attention to the total amount of credit available to you.
+So, while you may not be using them, dormant accounts could still be affecting your credit score.

 - Also, make sure you’re on the electoral roll.
 Weirdly, not being on that can count against you for your credit rating.
 Just ring up your local council to get yourself put on it.
 See here why it’s so important to be on the electoral roll.

 - If you think you might have a low credit score, but you want to know how much a company would charge for a loan, ask them to do a ‘quotation search’ not a ‘credit search’.
 This means they will give you an idea of the interest rate they would charge but they won’t do a full credit check (and then potentially refuse you).
 Every time a company does a credit check on you it is recorded – particularly if they refuse you credit.
 This harms your credit rating.

 - That done, the main way to improve a credit record is by borrowing money and paying it back religiously, on time, every month.